pycroscopy/atomai/README.md

 coordinates = atomnet.locator(pred).run()
 ```

-One can then perform statistical analysis using the network predictions, including finding Gaussian mixture model components, analyzing trajectories of different classes of defects and calculating transition probability between them:
+One can then perform statistical analysis on the network predictions, including finding Gaussian mixture model components, analyzing trajectories of different classes of defects and calculating transition probability between them:
 ```python
 from atomai import atomstat